adamaviv/ic220-s19/units/unit_02.md

 Here, we only covered a subset of the MIPs ISA, and you will need to refer to the book and the green card to understand the fuller picture.
-Additionally, more info on other ISA's are found in the book.
+Additionally, more info on other ISA's is found in the book.